ifyouseewendy/ifyouseewendy.github.io/source/_posts/2015-01-29-guidance-from-poodr.markdown

 ### Polymorphism

 **Polymorphism** in OOP refers to the ability of many different objects to respond to the same message.
 Senders of the message need not care about the class of the receiver; receivers supply their own specific version of the behavior.
-Polymorphic methods honor an implicit bargain; they agree to be inter- changeable from the sender’s point of view.
+Polymorphic methods honor an implicit bargain; they agree to be inter-changeable from the sender’s point of view.

 A single message thus has many (poly) forms (morphs).